xuankimtran/docs-1/pages/katalon-studio/docs/self-healing.md

 ## Tutorial and Usage Example

-> A sample project is available [here](https://github.com/katalon-studio/self-healing-demo#self-healing-sample-project).
+> You can clone or download a sample project from our GitHub repository: [Self-healing sample project](https://github.com/katalon-studio/self-healing-demo#self-healing-sample-project).

 ### Capture objects with Recording/Spying

-1. Since Self-healing is active by default, go to **Project/Settings/Test Design/Web UI** to choose the default selection method during spying/recording.
+1. Since Self-healing is active by default, go to **Project > Settings > Test Design > Web UI** to choose the default selection method during spying/recording.
-2. Capture objects and change the locators as your wish
+2. Capture objects and change the locators as your wish.

 ### Execute the test case

-1. Go to **Project/Settings/Self-Healing/Web UI** to choose selection methods for self-healing execution and their order.
+1. Go to **Project > Settings > Self-Healing/Web UI** to choose selection methods for self-healing execution and their order.
 2. Run your test case

 ### Approve the replacement

 1. Have a look at **Self-Healing Insights** and discover if there is any broken locator that has been recovered by Self-healing at runtime.
-2. Verify if the found object is the one you expect
+2. Verify if the found object is the one you expect.
-3. Approve the replacement to make it permanent
+3. Approve the replacement to make it permanent.

-## Known limitations
+> Known limitations
+>

-* Only available for Web UI testing
+> * Only available for Web UI testing
-* Image-based testing: During recording and spying, you have to decide which elements whose pictures are taken for creating an image property.
+> * Image-based testing: During recording and spying, you have to decide which elements whose pictures are taken for creating an image property.
 It's sometimes hard to know which elements can be broken during execution.
 Thus, you have to take screenshots of them all manually; or predict certain elements should be backed up with an image.